Current site news

 Previous events/site news

-The 2018 Allotment Show will be held again at the Methodist Church in Newington in September, date TBC.
+The 2018 Allotment Show will be held again at the Methodist Church in Newington on Saturday 8 September.
 Building on last year's success, FEDEGA are hoping for a growing number of entries.

 Go to FEDAGA for further information and pics www.fedaga.org.uk.